Responsive

 Test Workflows in Action

-Now that we’ve understood Test Workflows and their benefits, let's see them in action and understand how they work.
-In this short demo, we’ll walk through the process of creating a test workflow to execute a test and also examine how it streamlines the complete testing lifecycle.
+After learning about Test Workflows and their benefits, let's see how they work.
+This short demo will show how to create a test workflow to execute a test and streamline the testing lifecycle.

 Pre-requisites

-• Kubernetes cluster - we’re using a local Minikube cluster.
+• Kubernetes cluster - we are using a local Minikube cluster.

 • Testkube Agent configured on the cluster.

-Once the prerequisites are in place, you should have a target Kubernetes cluster ready with a Testkube agent configured.
+Once the prerequisites are met, you should be able to launch a target Kubernetes cluster with a configured Testkube agent.

 Creating a Test Workflow

-On the next tab, choose “k6 load test” and provide a name for your workflow.
-The spec section contains detailed specifications for your test workflow.
-Below is the default spec file for k6te
+The spec section provides detailed specifications for your test workflow.
+The default spec file for k6 is shown below:

 kind: TestWorkflow